YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Starts the passive Source Server and the Receiver Server in a BC replication configuration.
 It takes four arguments:

 * The first argument is the name of the replicating instance.
 This argument is also used in the name of the passive Source Server and Receiver Server log file name.
-* The second argument is port number of localhost at which the Source Server is sending the replication stream for the replicating instance.
+* The second argument is the port number of localhost at which the Source Server is sending the replication stream for the replicating instance.
 * The optional third and fourth arguments are used to specify additional qualifiers for the Receiver Server startup command.
 * Example:./replicating_start B 4001